Isabel Ortuño

 Isabel María Ortuño Torrico (born 16 March 1982) is a Spanish former handballer, who has been capped for the Spanish national team.

+Early life and career

 Ortuño was born in Elda, Spain, and competed in the 2004 Olympic Games in Athens, where she finished sixth with the Spanish women's handball team, after losing 29–38 to Hungary in the placement match.